Youth (2015 film): Production

 Youth is Sorrentino's second English-language film and the follow-up to his Academy Award-winning film The Great Beauty (2013).
-Principal photography began in Flims, Switzerland in May 2014.
-The primary location was the Waldhaus Flims, a 5-star hotel built in the nineteenth century, where the cast and crew all stayed while filming.
+Principal photography began in Flims, Switzerland, in May 2014.
+The primary location was the Waldhaus Flims, a five-star hotel built in the 19th century, where the cast and crew all stayed while filming.
 Other scenes were filmed in Davos, Switzerland, particularly in the Hotel Schatzalp (the location of Thomas Mann's The Magic Mountain).
 Some filming was also done in Rome and Venice.

 Sorrentino's regular cinematographer Luca Bigazzi returned to photograph the film.
 David Lang contributed in composing the film's music, including the piece "Simple Song #3" that is fictionally performed for Queen Elizabeth at the end.
 The scene was shot with soprano Sumi Jo, violinist Viktoria Mullova, the BBC Concert Orchestra, and the Berlin Radio Choir.

 Michael Caine was coached for the role as conductor by the Italian composer and conductor Dimitri Scarlato.